 Weapons are picked up off the ground, giving you access to a plethora of missiles that freeze, burn, or just cause massive amounts of damage.
 There’s also a variety of mines that… I’m not sure if I ever found useful.
 Each vehicle also has a special weapon that recharges on its own.
 These have a little more variety in them, giving you access to arcing electricity, ghostly heads, and even flame throwers.

 Finally, if your health is low, you can ride into repair points scattered throughout maps.
 These are single-use, but they do recharge after a while.
-It can be a bit of an issue, since the incentivizes driving away from danger while you wait for the repair points to come back online.
+It can be a bit of an issue since it incentivizes driving away from danger while you wait for the repair points to come back online.

 ELUSIVE LITTLE DEVIL